BELT: Old-School Backdoor Attacks can Evade the State-of-the-Art Defense with Backdoor Exclusivity Lifting: Evaluation and Analysis

 \textbf{IAD.} To evaluate IAD\cite{nguyen2019diot}, we train a 7-layer CNN-based generator for three datasets from scratch to generate input-aware triggers for dirty samples.
 As documented in \autoref{tab_main}, CDA and ASR of IAD$^+$ and IAD$^{++}$ remain largely unchanged compared to IAD.
 The \metricname of IAD$^+$ and IAD$^{++}$ show improvement compared to IAD.
 In contrast to ISSBA, IAD adds more pronounced perturbations to images.
-The lower exclusivity indicates a wider range of perturbation endurance.
 However, as analyzed in ISSBA, input-aware triggers possess higher exclusivity naturally compared to Blended.
-Therefore, IAD$^+$ and IAD$^{++}$ possess Excls between 0.53 and 16.97.
+Therefore, IAD$^+$ and IAD$^{++}$ possess Excls between 29\% and 89\%.